Information for leaseholders

 When your service charge is reviewed, Yorkshire Housing gives full details of how your service charge is calculated.
-In calculating your service charge Yorkshire Housing must comply with the terms of your lease and if you believe that service charges are unreasonable then we would like you to speak to us so that we can provide a full explanation that will make you understand the charges more fully.
+In calculating your service charge, Yorkshire Housing must comply with the terms of your lease.
+If you believe that service charges are unreasonable, then we would like you to speak to us so that we can provide a full explanation that will make you understand the charges more fully.

 When we review your service charge, we also include a document that provides guidance to Leaseholders on how to challenge the service charge.
 Access the service charges summary of tenants rights and responsibilities document here.

 As a Leaseholder, if you still believe the service charge to be unreasonable, you have the right to take your case to the Leasehold Valuation Tribunal, an independent body that provides an accessible and relatively informal way to resolve residential leasehold disputes.

 Buildings insurance: What am I covered for?